jaakkopasanen/AutoEq/README.md

 From version 6.0.0 onwards, first select the `plugins` tab at the bottom of the screen, add the equalizer plugin, and load APO settings by clicking "Load APO Preset" and selecting the ParametricEQ.txt file.
-Pre-amp can be adjusted with the input slider.
+For EasyEffects <= 6.1.3, Pre-amp can be adjusted with the input slider.
+Later versions support reading this from ParametricEQ.txt.

 From version 5.0.0 onwards, PulseEffects was renamed to EasyEffects and uses PipeWire instead of PulseAudio as backend.
 Load eq settings by clicking the top center cog & clicking